dgroomes/kafka-playground/kafka-in-kafka-out/README.md

 Follow these instructions to get up and running with Kafka, run the program, and simulate Kafka messages.

-1. Use Java 17
-2. Install Kafka and `kcat`:
+1. Pre-requisites: Java, Kafka and kcat
+   * I used Java 21 installed via SDKMAN.
+   * I used Kafka 3.7.0 installed via Homebrew.
+   * I used kcat 1.7.0 installed via Homebrew.
+   * Tip: check your HomeBrew-installed package versions with a command like the following.
    * ```shell
-     brew install kafka
+     brew list --versions kafka
      ```
-   * Note: the version I used at the time was 3.3.1_1.
-Check your installed version with `brew list --versions kafka`.
+2. Start Kafka:
    * ```shell
-     brew install kcat
-     ```
-3. Start Kafka:
-   * ```shell
      ./scripts/start-kafka.sh
      ```
-4. Create the Kafka topics:
+3. Create the Kafka topics:
    * ```shell
      ./scripts/create-topics.sh
      ```
-5. In a new terminal, build and run the `app` program with:
+4. In a new terminal, build the `app` program distribution
    * ```shell
-     ./gradlew app:run
+     ./gradlew app:installDist
+     ```
+5. Run the `app` program
+   * ```shell
+     ./app/build/install/app/bin/app
      ```
 6. In a new terminal, build and run the tests with:
    * ```shell